Non-Stress Test During Pregnancy

 - Are There Any Risks or Side Effects Linked to The Non-Stress Test?

-As a pregnant lady, you will have to undergo a series battery of tests and appointments to ensure the health of your body and your child.
+As a pregnant lady, you will have to undergo a series of tests and appointments to ensure the health of your body and your child.
 While most of these tests take a small toll on your physical or mental well-being, there is one test which puts no stress on either you or your child.
-Let us learn more about it below.
+Learn more about it below.

 Who Needs to Take This Test?